 If you’ve ever considered taking your education a step further, you should look to your installation for more information and assistance.
 They can help you decide if receiving an advanced degree is right for you, tell you which local colleges and classes are offered and find out if you’re eligible for tuition assistance.
 The Voluntary Education Center, or Installation Education Center, is available to help you put together a plan to advance your education.

 Military spouses can also choose to engage with an education and career coach through the DoD’s Spouse Education and Career Opportunities program, or SECO.
 These coaches can assist them in exploring multiple tools, resources and information to reach their educational goals.
 To contact a career coach call 800-342-9647 or visit https://myseco.militaryonesource.mil.

 Educational opportunities are limited due to the remote assignment status of Kunsan AB, however, many Air Force active duty personnel continue their education by seeking assistance from the base education center located in Bldg 1051 (315-782-5148).
 Tuition assistance is available at Kunsan AB for active duty personnel and eligible civilian personnel.
 Assistance for Army personnel is limited.
 There are no vocational schools located in the Kunsan AB area.

-There are two contracted schools offering associate and baccalaureate level courses located at Kunsan AB.
-The University of Maryland University College and Central Texas College are both located in the education center in Bldg 1051.
+There is a contracted school offering associate and baccalaureate level courses located at Kunsan AB, The University of Maryland College.
+The University of Maryland University College is located in the education center in Bldg.
+1051.
 Course offerings change each semester but similar courses are offered routinely to Wolf Pack personnel.
 Additionally, the education center can assist members interested in Distance Learning, DANTES, and CLEP examinations.
 The Rosenblum Memorial Library (315-782-5469) also assists personnel by providing information, test preparation study materials and resources to pursue continuing educational needs.
 Service from the schools and library are available to all active duty and eligible civilians.